 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, fire fighters, military, stunt people and many others who require climbing skills as part of their career.

 These courses take place in Denali National Park and throughout the Alaska Range.
-We utilize a variety of locations to distribute land use and provide pristine, less populated environs for our training.
-It also enables us to take advantage of the best possible mountain conditions for each course.
+We use a variety of locations to distribute land use and provide pristine, less populated environs for our training.
+That also enables us to take advantage of the best possible mountain conditions for each course.

 Our guiding team is comprised of world-renowned guides and full-time professional climbers.
 While some of these guides have historical climbing achievements synonymous with their names, others are well known for their guiding and teaching experience.
 A number of our guides have been recipients of coveted climbing awards and scholarships.